Effective Date: 30 November 2022

 – To protect and defend our rights and property, you, or third parties.

-– To comply with legal obligations to which we are subject and cooperate with regulators and law enforcement bodies.
+– To comply with legal obligations and regulations to which we are subject and cooperate with regulators and law enforcement bodies.

 – For other purposes that we tell you about specifically when you register or provide data about yourself to us.

 – To business partners and vendors that work on our behalf to provide services such as item shipments, mailings, customer account and technology support, secure payment processing, fraud prevention, digital marketing management, and data storage.

 – To our auction partners in association with auctions.

 – To organizations we partner with to host events.

 – To law enforcement or other entities that present valid legal process or in our discretion, unless otherwise prohibited by law, to protect human safety, our rights, or the rights of others.

 – To meet certain legal compliance requirements, for example under anti-money laundering laws or customs laws and regulations.

 – As part of a sale, merger, liquidation, or transfer of our business assets.

 – We may disclose information about you to Sotheby’s International Realty, a company outside of the Sotheby’s corporate group and a business partners that we coordinate our activities with from time to time.

 – Receiving marketing messages from us.
 We may contact you by email, text, or SMS messaging.
 You may stop email marketing by using the “opt out,” or “unsubscribe” mechanism at the bottom of our email marketing messages.
 In most cases, we will give you a choice about stopping just one kind of email or opting out of all email marketing from us.